p-fassbender/react-portfolio/README.md

 # Personal Portfolio: React Edition

-The aim of this project was to create a portfolio using my new React skills to help set you apart from other developers whose portfolios don’t use the latest technologies.
+The aim of this project was to create a portfolio using my new React skills to help set me apart from other developers whose portfolios don’t use the latest technologies.

 ## Table of Contents
 [Technologies Used](#technologies-used) <br>